-On the edge of the Gursi Swamp, in the far south-west of Tarangire National Park, Swala Camp sits in a quiet area, amidst an area of open grassland, under an elegant grove of tall Acacia tortillis trees and dotted with baobabs, which are a common feature in Tarangire.
-This permanent tented camp was completely rebuilt in 2009 and offers high-quality accommodation, with good resident game – impala, elephant and waterbuck which are attracted to its artificial waterhole.
+On the edge of the Gursi Swamp, in the far south-west of Tanzania’s Tarangire National Park, Swala Camp sits in a quiet area, amid an area of open grassland under a grove of tall Acacia tortillis trees and baobabs.
+Completely rebuilt in 2009, this permanent tented camp promises high-quality accommodation, with good resident game – impala, elephant and waterbuck that are attracted to its artificial waterhole.

 Our view of Swala Camp

-Swala Camp is a very well-run camp.
-The service is friendly and the rooms and main areas very stylish and decorated in a contemporary African design.
-It would make a good base for a couple of nights to explore Tarangire National Park – and is located in the quieter southern area of the park.
-This means that it takes longer to reach than the camps around Tarangire's busier northern edge, but also that game-viewing experience here is much better than experienced at the camps in the north of the park, as you'll be aware of few other vehicles.
+Swala Camp is very well-run, the service is friendly, and the rooms and main areas very stylish and decorated in a contemporary African design.
+It would make a good base for a couple of nights to explore Tarangire National Park.
+It’s located in the quieter southern area of the park and this means that it takes longer to reach than the camps around Tarangire's busier northern edge, but also that your game-viewing experience here is much more exclusive, as there are few other vehicles.

 Swala Camp: Traveller ratings